ufo/filefinder/readme.txt

 The strings can contain a combination of valid literal path, wildcard (* and ?) characters and environment variables.
-Typically this syntax results in the desired file name hit list, but sometimes it is required to use an advanced and more precise query string as an exclusion filter.
+Typically this syntax results in the desired file name hit list, but sometimes it is required to use an advanced and more precise query string to be used as an exclusion filter.
 For this purpose please see the section below about regular expressions.

 "Show filtered paths":
-Sometimes you might wonder if any files are missing in the expected result list, either due to inaccurate exclusion filters, "hidden" file attribute or insufficient access rights.
+Sometimes you might wonder if any files are missing in the expected result list, either due to inaccurate exclusion filters, "hidden" file attributes or insufficient access rights.
 If you enable this option, which you can also toggle in the left bottom corner of the directory search dialog, then all of these files will be shown too (red = hidden or access denied, blue = excluded by filter).

 "Bypass file system redirection":
-If you ever tried on a 64 bit Windows navigating via a file dialog of a 32 bit application (like N++) into the "native" system32 folder, then you surely know that you fail.
-As for technical reasons this is not possible without an expensive workaround, FileFinder provides an approach to do so by executing an included small 64 bit binary (".../plugins/FileFinder/FolderSelectDialog.exe").
-Since this results in a short delay of a second or two, you shouldn't really enable this option if you don't intend to ever search anything in the system32 folder.
+If you ever tried on a 64 bit Windows navigating via a file dialog of a 32 bit application (like N++) into the "native" system32 folder, then you might have noticed that it is not possible.
+As for technical reasons this is not doable without an expensive workaround, FileFinder provides an approach to do so by executing an included small 64 bit binary (".../plugins/FileFinder/FolderSelectDialog.exe").
+Since this sometimes results in a delay of some seconds, you shouldn't enable this option if you don't intend to ever search anything in the system32 folder.
-As this is a 64 bit issue, the check box is disabled on a 32 bit windows.
+Note: As this is a 64 bit issue, the check box is disabled on a 32 bit windows.

 "Maximum history length":
 Don't remember a higher amount of closed file paths than defined.

 "Auto validate file names":
-When accessing the file history check if all listed file paths exist and that they don't match the defined file history exclusion list.
+When accessing the file history always check if all listed file paths exist and that they don't match the defined file history exclusion list.

 Regular expressions: